atakan/PHYS-400/ato/README.txt

 some sample code to experiment with.

 -- A file for routines to generate fake data
 ...
-Different kinds of data, differing from each other in their errors.
+Different routintes for different kinds of data, the "kind" of data refers to the types of errors (gaussian symmetric in y, gaussian symmetric in y and x, non gaussian symmetric in y, etc. etc.).
 -- Another one to call these routines and plot them
--- Eventually another one to work on these fake data
+-- Eventually another one to work on these fake data -- Some utility routines

+Use:
+python linear_fitting.py
+to run